IBM/spectrum-installs/wmla/README.md

-# WMLA 1.2.2 Setup scripts
+# WMLA 1.2.3 Setup scripts

+## WARNING
+These scripts for WMLA 1.2.3 haven't been fully tested.
+Please carefully test them on a test environment to ensure they work as expected for your environment and configuration.

 ## Table of Contents